 To learn more about WordPress membership plugins, go here:

-Disclaimer: We are not associated with WordPress or any of the WordPress-related products written about on this site.
-We may receive a financial benefit or affiliate commission from purchases of products or services mentioned on this site.
+Disclaimer: This site has no association with WordPress, Automattic, or any WordPress products written about on this website.
+We may receive financial benefits from the sale of any third-party products and services advertised on this site.
 All product images are the copyright of their respective owners and comply with all license terms and agreements of use.

-Did you enjoy this tutorial?
-If so, please consider sharing this post with anyone thinking of starting a business online using the social links below.
+Did you enjoy this post?
+Feel free to share this tutorial with anyone thinking of starting their own business online using the share buttons below.